 Depending on your preferences, the virtual receptionist can either transfer the call directly to you or someone else on your team, or they can take a message and forward it to you via email or text message.
 If the caller needs to schedule an appointment or consultation, the virtual receptionist can even access your calendar to find a time that works for both parties.

 Benefits of a Virtual Receptionist

-One of the main benefits of using a virtual receptionist is that you can customize the service to meet your specific needs.
+One of the main benefits of using a virtual receptionist or an 800 number answering service is that you can customize the service to meet your specific needs.
 For example, you can choose the hours that the virtual receptionist is available to answer your calls (which could be 24/7/365), which can be especially helpful if you have clients or customers in different time zones.
 You can also customize the script that the virtual receptionist uses to ensure that it reflects your brand and the way you do business.

 Another benefit of using a virtual receptionist is that it really can save your business time and money.
 Instead of spending all that time answering the phone and taking messages, you can focus on your core business activities and growing your business.
 Additionally, since you only pay for the virtual receptionist service when you need it, you can save money compared to hiring yourself a full-time receptionist.

 Using a virtual receptionist can also help you to provide better customer service.
 Since the virtual receptionist is always available to answer your calls, your customers or clients won’t need to leave an automated message and then wait for a call back.
 Having a live virtual receptionist answer the phone can improve the customers perception of your business and help you to build better relationships with those customers.